12 Top-Rated Things to Do in Glenwood Springs, CO

 One of the best small towns in Colorado, Glenwood Springs is a place to come for adventure and activities or simple relaxation.
 Things to do here include spectacular hikes to hidden lakes, adrenaline-pumping amusement rides, world-class fly fishing, and old-school downhill skiing.

 After your busy day, soak your tired body in one of the two hot springs as you gaze up at stars through clear skies.

-The town of Glenwood Springs, founded in 1888, is situated at the mouth of Glenwood Canyon, where the Colorado River slices through the mountains.
+The town of Glenwood Springs is situated at the mouth of Glenwood Canyon, where the Colorado River slices through the mountains.
 Here, you'll find a walkable, bustling small town full of great restaurants, interesting stores, shops, and historical sights.

 Fill your days here with our list of the top things to do in Glenwood Springs.

 Surrounded by mountain scenery, Glenwood Hot Springs Resort is a wonderful place to visit for a leisurely soak.
 Founded in 1890, these historic hot springs are home to the world's largest mineral hot spring pool.
 It's easy to find your own space.

 Adjacent to the main pool is a separate area with a waterslide and a large splash pad, perfect for families looking for an outing with the kids.

 Also part of the complex is the Spa of the Rockies, where they make full use of the mineral-rich waters in the soothing and rejuvenating treatments available.
 Glenwood Hot Springs Athletic Club, with all the latest machines and classes, is located in the same building.
 A restaurant serving fast food and snacks is located poolside.

 For a romantic getaway, peaceful retreat, or just for convenience, consider staying at the Glenwood Hot Springs Lodge located mere steps from the pools.
 Unlimited visits are included with your room rate.